rl-king/elm-hnpwa/README.md

 ## Features
 - Completely written in Elm 0.18
-- Cache requested resources in sessios
+- Cache requested resources in session
 - Service worker for offline use

 ## Develop